lixunjack/lixunjack.github.io/README.md

 #### Credits

-This website is built using Jekyll and hosted on GitHub Pages.
-Special thanks to the GitHub community for the support and resources!
+This site is built with Jekyll and hosted on GitHub Pages.
+CLI commands and cleanup snippets authored with assistance from ELM (Edinburgh access to Language Models)@https://elm.edina.ac.uk/.

-The above command lines are coded by GPT 5 provided by Edinburgh Large-language Model (ELM) at https://elm.edina.ac.uk/